Eurovision Song Contest 1976: Location

-The Hague is the seat of government of the Kingdom of the Netherlands and the capital city of the province of South Holland.
-It is also the third-largest city in the Netherlands, after Amsterdam and Rotterdam.
-Located in the west of the Netherlands, The Hague is in the centre of the Haaglanden conurbation and lies at the southwest corner of the larger Randstad conurbation.
-The contest took place at the Congresgebouw (presently known as the World Forum).
-The venue was constructed in 1969.

 Participants

 Sweden, Malta and, Turkey all decided not to participate this year, while Austria and Greece returned to the contest, making for eighteen participating countries.

+Liechtenstein attempted to enter the contest, but was ineligible due to the lack of an EBU member broadcaster.

 After many controversies related to the previous year's contest, the Swedish broadcaster, Sveriges Radio (SR), decided not to participate, as they did not have enough money to host another contest if they won again.
 SR's withdrawal forced the introduction of a new rule in which from 1977 onwards, registration and maintenance fees would be introduced for each of the participating broadcasters, which was meant for financing future contests.
 These demands forced the Maltese broadcaster to withdraw, as it had a very small budget for 1976.

 As the author and historian John Kennedy O'Connor notes in his book The Eurovision Song Contest – The Official History, "there had been public demonstrations in Sweden against the contest, which also played a part in SR's decision not to take part".